jpotts/alfresco-developer-series/maven-sdk/tutorial/tutorial.md

 work with a different version, you would simply change those properties and then tell Maven to update and it will take care of the rest.

-Now look at "maven-sdk-tutorial-platform-jar".
+Now look at "maven-sdk-tutorial-platform".
 In it, you'll find:

 * *src/main/java* This is where you should create your own packages to organize your Java code.
 Things like custom action executer classes, custom behaviors,